3

 Redistributing Wealth Whilst Maintaining the Free Market

 What if the state covered your cost of basic living?
-Would The aim of the Universal Basic Income, or UBI, is to create a basic foundation
+Would

 you seek better paid employment?
 Perhaps go back to school to retrain?